Photographs and Text by Danny Schweers in Wilmington, Delaware in 2020.

 “OPEN GATES” represents what I consider the best of my recent Photo Prayers.
 The images people see in the emails I send out are only 700 pixels wide, as you can see on my PhotoPrayer.com website.
 In this exhibit of prints, the images are 4,050 pixels wide; they are inked, not pixelated; archival, not transient.

 The presentation format for this exhibit at The Buzz is something new for me: the text is engraved into black-core mat board using a laser-etching device at NextFab Makers Space.
 This gives the words the same three-dimensional quality you find on letters chiseled into stone.

 I began this Photo Prayer project in 2007 while working at Westminster Presbyterian Church in Wilmington.
 I am delighted that Westminster continues to email my prayers to its congregation once a month, and I am fascinated each month to see which of my recent efforts they pick.

 These prayers are often philosophical.
 I studied philosophy for four years, completing the course work for a Ph.D. before deciding the world would be better off with me practicing philosophy rather than teaching it.
 I’m not saying the world is a lot better off!

 Religion?
-I think of myself as a liberal evangelical Christian and I have been a member of the Episcopal Church since I was baptized in the Pedernales River in Texas in 1973.
-I currently attend Saints Andrew and Matthew in downtown Wilmington, an amazingly diverse church racially, and in many other respects.
+I think of myself as a liberal evangelical Christian.
+I have been a member of the Episcopal Church since I was baptized in the Pedernales River in Texas in 1973.
+I currently attend Saints Andrew and Matthew in downtown Wilmington and serve on its vestry.
+It is an amazingly diverse church racially, and is special in many other ways.
 While I believe these prayers adhere to some kind of Christian orthodoxy, I am grateful so many people of other faiths, or no faith at all, find my prayers pleasing and, at times, inspiring.